 Every business has informal systems but that informality is the reason for much of the inefficiency and frustration.
 Pricing systems, hiring systems, lead generation systems, quality control systems, and every other loosey-goosey, informal system can change with the whims of people and will not consistently produce the desired outcome.
 When systems are set up properly and well documented, they remove all of the guesswork and deliver a specific, measurable result every time.

 Effective systems also enable the business to run itself profitably without the hands-on involvement of the business owner.

 Systems are the “Magic formula” for success

-Businesses often struggle with profit margins when there is continuous change in the delivery of products or services.
+Businesses often struggle with profit margins when there is a continuous change in the delivery of products or services.
 Routine systems and procedures enhance profitability.
 Once the system is defined, money is made when ordinary people learn to do it fast and do it well.
-Generalized solutions, seat-of-the-pants operations, "human nature," and everything left to chance is replaced with detailed procedures, performance standards, and accountability.
+Generalized solutions, seat-of-the-pants operations, “human nature,” and everything left to chance is replaced with detailed procedures, performance standards, and accountability.
 Technology, as painful as it often is, can be a great ally.

 The organization chart, which visually describes the structure, leadership, and relationships within the organization, is the most fundamental business system.
 All other systems fall somewhere within the specified job functions on this organizational chart.
 For example, a lead generation system would fall under the job function of “marketing.”

 Good business systems increase efficiency, accomplish objectives, and give customers what they want every single time.
 They are the solution to frustrations, wasted resources, poor performance, and other business problems.
 While the right people are critical to an organization, a mature business has fully-developed systems and is systems-dependent rather than people-dependent.
-The time and cost to create a system is repaid many times over.
+The time and cost to create a system are repaid many times over.
 Systems must be simple, in writing, and easily understood by operators to be effective.